sanika-14/Sanika-14/README.md

 ### Hello guys, this is Sanika Kulkarni 👋
 I'm an engineering student chasing neural networks and AI for fun.
-Aspiring to contribute to the development of AGI (Artificial General Intelligence).
+Aspiring to contribute to the development of AGI.
 Deep Learning excites me, and I'm always curious to learn more!

 ---